ryhanlon/react_apps_-_games/tempconverter/docs/my_proposal.md

 ### TempConVert, by Rebecca York Hanlon

-### Product Name,
-TempConVert
+#### Product Name: _TempConVert_

 ### Product Overview

 TempConVert is a web app that converts Kelvin to Celsius and Fahrenheit.
 The user enters a number that represents Kalvin, clicks convert and the result is K converted to Fahrenheit and Celsius.

 For this stage I will not focus on the perfect ux design and look of the website, but on the framework and design of components.

-The first stage will focus on the following:
+The first stage of App:
-1. Design the UX of the app
+1. UX Design
+    - Responsive Design
+    - Accessibility
+    - User Interactivity
 2. Build a static web page of the application.
+3. Build App in React
-3. Build the static Components.
+    - Build the Components from the static site
-4. Build interactivity by developing the Components using methods, states and props.
+    - Add interactivity by using methods, states and props.

 ### Specific Functionality